Skip to main content

 5. Promoting research designs that address the needs of underserved, minoritized, and marginalized groups.
 Such studies may include computational approaches that address biases in the data used to develop models (e.g., systemic under diagnosis in certain racial or ethnic groups) and use gold standard data that are diverse, appropriately over-sampled for minoritized groups, and that do not train the model to perpetuate existing health disparities.

 Effectiveness research aims to generate information about the implementation of interventions and services in real-world settings.
-Effectiveness research is most useful for informing practice or policy decisions when it addresses a condition that has substantial public health significance; when it justifies the practical benefit of the intervention over existing approaches; when it is conducted in diverse, representative populations and contexts; when interventions are potentially scalable and could be disseminated into current practice; and, when it assesses a broad array of stakeholder-relevant outcomes.
+Effectiveness research is most useful for informing practice or policy decisions when it addresses a condition that has substantial public health significance; when it justifies the practical benefit of the intervention over existing approaches; when it is conducted in diverse, representative populations and contexts; when interventions are potentially scalable and could be disseminated into current practice; and, when it assesses a broad array of outcomes relevant to interested parties.

 Effectiveness research is best implemented through efficient and innovative platforms and designs that advance treatment personalization in community settings.
 Deployment-focused models of intervention and services research, which consider the key characteristics of the settings and providers where interventions and services will be implemented, are critical.
 Consistent with the NIMH experimental therapeutics approach to intervention development and testing, there is a need for effectiveness trials that contribute to our overall understanding of intervention change mechanisms.
 Not only are these effectiveness trials beneficial when they test the impact of interventions on clinical endpoints; they are beneficial when they explicitly examine whether the intervention engages the targets that mediate the clinical benefit.